wenlzhang/obsidian-task-marker/README.md

     - Optionally append text such as `❎ 2023-01-01`
 - Cycle task statuses
     - Cycle among statuses such as `[x]`, `[-]`, `[>]` and `[/]`
+- Append text
+    - Optionally append text such as `📝 2023-01-01` to any line

 ![demo](/docs/attachment/demo.gif)